sheerun/dotfiles/README.md

 ~/.dotfiles/bin/setup
 ```

-The `setup` command is going to backup your current dotfiles, symlink new ones and generate report.
+The `setup` command is going to:

+* backup changed dotfiles
+* symlink new ones
+* show info what were installed

 You can also use `bin/bootstrap` for initial environment setup on OSX.